 The same goes for alternative input modalities.
 While Chromebooks allow for inking—you’ll generally need to supply your own stylus or use your finger—and can record audio, don’t expect a Chromebook to include speech dictation or pen input that’s translatable into text.
 These are both capabilities that, for now, Windows exclusively provides.

 Which is more secure, a Chromebook or a Windows PC?

-Security isn't a question that can be answered absolutely, but Chromebooks and Windows PCs differ fundamentally here.
-The relative simplicity of a Chromebook offers a far smaller "attack surface" than a Windows PC does.
-The complexity of Windows PCs, including the software Windows supports, providers hackers many more opportunities to attack.
+Security isn’t a question that can be answered absolutely, but Chromebooks and Windows PCs differ fundamentally here.
+The relative simplicity of a Chromebook offers a far smaller “attack surface” than a Windows PC does.
+The complexity of Windows PCs, including the software Windows supports, provides hackers many more opportunities to attack.

 Google developed Chromebooks with security as a priority, using everything from isolated, “sandboxed” processes to verified boot to help protect your system.
 (Our sister site, TechAdvisor, has a more detailed explanation.)
 For people who worry about websites that hijack your browser or download malware, a Chromebook’s defenses protect you without making you think about it much.

 Keeping a Windows PC safe is a much more complicated business.
 Security starts as soon as you begin setting up a new PC.
 Regular maintenance is required for both your antivirus software and the Windows operating system, though most happens automatically.
 Still, holes are constantly being discovered, such as the Meltdown/Spectre vulnerabilities revealed in January, as well as the more recent Foreshadow/L1TF exploit.
 You have to be vigilant, or at least not too lazy, to protect your Windows PC.
 Fortunately, Windows’ built-in Windows Defender software is far better than it used to be, enough that Windows can basically take care of itself.